Harikrish58/Harikrish58/README.md

 ## 💡 Why Me?

 I combine technical expertise with a strategic mindset honed through years of leadership in high-pressure environments.
 My ability to bridge technical and operational excellence makes me a versatile asset to any team.
 I’m driven to solve complex challenges and deliver solutions that delight users.

-*“Building the future, one line of code at a time.”*